South Indian

 Its tangy and peppery profile makes it a quintessential palate cleanser.

-Why start here · Rasam embodies the region’s affinity for sour and spicy flavors, integral to South Indian meals.
+Why start here · Rasam captures the region’s affinity for sour and spicy flavors, a staple of South Indian meals.

 A staple breakfast item, served with sambar and coconut chutney for a balanced meal.